nathan-fiscaletti/parameterparser/Examples.md

 //
 // This could be used to toggle certain things on or off, etc.
 // In this example, we'll just output an error.
+//
+// Note: When using PrefixCluster you cannot use the setDefault()
+// function of ParameterParser unless you execute the parse() function
+// after initializing the ParameterParser with the PrefixCluster.
+//
+// This is because the setDefault function of ParameterParser simply
+// forwards the closure parameter to the setDefault function of the
+// PrefixCluster property of the ParameterParser.
 $prefixes->setDefault(function ($parameter) {
     echo 'Unknown parameter \'' . $parameter .'\'' .
 PHP_EOL;
 });